littleyoda/python-picnic-api/README.md

 # Python-Picnic-API

 **This library is undergoing rapid changes as is the Picnic API itself.
-It is mainly intended for use within Home Assistant, but there are integration tests running regularly checking for failures in features not used bu the Home Assistant integration**
+It is mainly intended for use within Home Assistant, but there are integration tests running regularly checking for failures in features not used by the Home Assistant integration.**

+**If you want to know why interacting with Picnic is getting harder than ever, check out their blogpost about architectural changes: https://blog.picnic.nl/adding-write-functionality-to-pages-with-self-service-apis-d09aa7dbc9c0**

 Fork of the Unofficial Python wrapper for the [Picnic](https://picnic.app) API.
 While not all API methods have been implemented yet, you'll find most of what you need to build a working application are available.